isomerpages/ura-lkywcp/resources/in-pictures/_posts/2016-04-29-medellins-urban-innovation.md

 #### **The City of the Eternal Spring**

 Medellín is Colombia’s second largest city after capital city Bogotá, and is located in the Aburrá Valley.
-Despite being near the equator, the city is located 1,500m above sea level and as such it has a pleasant spring-like climate all year round and is often referred to as the “City of the Eternal Spring”.
+Despite being near the equator, the city is located 1,500m above sea level and as such it has a pleasant spring-like climate all year round and is often referred to as the 'City of the Eternal Spring'.

 ###### ![Colombia’s second largest city](/images/features/2016/medellin-aerial.jpg/)**Colombia’s second largest city** © Pepe Navarro